joanarr13/TextMining/README.md

 This project also had a competitive side, since the team had to submit the results of the machine-learning model into a Kaggle competition for posterior evaluation [Kaggle Competition](https://www.kaggle.com/competitions/decoding-emotion-from-music).

+## Improvements

+Although our study was able to reach enlightening conclusions, some further recommendations and improvements could be taking into account in the future:
+- **Expansion of Musical Genres**: the current dataset only includes a limited amount of musical genres (7).
+However, in music streaming services such as Spotify there are more than 1300 different genres and subgenres that could reveal further insights and patterns in the data;
+- **Addition of Non-English Lyrics**: the used data only contained lyrics which were in English; hence, this could be slightly restricting in terms of conclusions on which keywords best define each genre.

 ## Dataset Details
 The dataset used was divided into train (used to build the machine-learning models) and testing sets (goal is to predict the musical genre of the song lyrics and access if the model is performing well).